AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/importing-data/integrations/salesforce.md

 1. Click the [!DNL Salesforce] icon.
 1. Click **[!UICONTROL Connect to Salesforce]**.
 1. Enter your [!DNL Salesforce] credentials and click **[!UICONTROL Login to Salesforce]**.

-That is it!
-After your credentials are validated, [!DNL Salesforce] setup will be complete.

 ## Related: